EvercityEcosystem/evercity-chain/pallets/evercity-carbon-credits/README.md

 - Project owner creates a Project in Carbon Credits pallet, choosing a Carbon Standard(extrinsic - create_project())

+- Issuer can create bond-based project - also choosing a Carbon Standard (extrinsic - create_bond_project())

 - Project owner can change project file id in a Project in Carbon Credits pallet to a new one.
 Available before signing starts(extrinsic - change_project_file_id()).
 Only project owner account with CC_PROJECT_OWNER role mask can run this step.
 Also it must be the project owner and file owner in blockchain storage.